 Depending on the size and type of restaurant you operate, you may not need every item listed.
-Or, you may need other types of equipment more specific to your establishment, such as a tortilla maker or bread maker.
-Make sure you are considering every aspect of your kitchen layout and menu plan when developing your kitchen equipment list.
+Or, you may need other types of equipment more specific to your establishments, such as a tortilla maker or bread maker.
+Make sure you are considering every aspect of your kitchen layout and menu plan when developing your restaurant equipment list.

 The Most Popular Commercial Kitchen Equipment